grumdrig/colossal/README.md

     > get key

 issued to a theoretical narrator, supplying the decisions made by the avatar in the story.
-A story is thus interactively written by the interpreter/narrator and the programmer/player, using the second person narrative mode to cast the player in the role of the hero.
+The story is thus interactively written by the interpreter/narrator and the programmer/player, using the second person narrative mode to cast the player in the role of the hero.